 When to Seek Medical Care for Severe Headaches

 Contact a health care practitioner or emergency department under the following circumstances:

 - You are experiencing the worst headache of your life, especially if you rarely suffer from headaches.
 Having the worst headache of your life, especially if you rarely suffer from headaches, makes it an emergent situation.

-- A headache associated with a fever.
+- A headache is associated with a fever.
 If the headache and fever are accompanied by a stiff neck, go to an emergency department immediately for evaluation.